input-output-hk/catalyst-ci/docs/src/guides/simulate.md

 If the flag is not set, the default pipeline will be run `check check-* build test test-*`
 * `Version`: An Earthly version that need to be specify at the top of Earthfile.
 The default version is 0.7
-* `Directory`: A directory where the Earthfile will be place in.
-The default directory is `generate/`

 ### Default value